Research

 Go to municipal-artist.org

 Our field research is grounded in action research methodology.
 This approach studies an action while it’s in process by asking the artist to identify initial project goals and definitions of success, and then conducting interviews with participants and stakeholders to gather their perspectives on whether and how these goals are met.
 The primary goal of this research is to serve the artists and participants we partner with, as well as a broader field, in three ways.
 We want to capture the way an art project’s goals and definitions of success will inevitably evolve, and provide narratives of individual experiences that account for the subjective nature of these projects.
-Additionally, we hope that by sharing this research, we create a model that artists can use to document and better understand their own socially engaged art projects.

 Research-related inquiry?
 Email us at info@abladeofgrass.org.